yewstack/yew-trunk-minimal-template/README.md

 Rebuilds the app whenever a change is detected and runs a local server to host it.

-There's also the `trunk watch` command which does the same thing but without hosting a server for you.
+There's also the `trunk watch` command which does the same thing but without hosting it.

 ### Release